Samaria Gómez: Elpides Karditsas

 In September 2022, Gómez signed a one-year deal with Greek team Elpides Karditsas.
-She made her Greek A Division debut on 20th November 2022, scoring a hat-trick in a 0–6 victory away to Avantes Chalkida.
+She made her Greek A Division debut on 20 November 2022, scoring a hat-trick in a 0–6 victory away to Avantes Chalkida.

+Bnot Netanya F.C.

+In September 2023, Gómez signed with Israeli team Bnot Netanya F.C.

+Club Necaxa

+In June 2024, Gómez signed with Liga MX Femenil team Club Necaxa.

+Amed S.F.K.

+In September 2025, Gómez moved to Turkey, and sigmed with the Diyarbakır-based club Amed to play in the Super League.

 International career

-On April 8th 2022, Gómez earned her first senior cap for El Salvador, coming on as a half-time substitute in a 2–0 win over Barbados.
+On April 8, 2022, Gómez earned her first senior cap for El Salvador, coming on as a half-time substitute in a 2–0 win over Barbados.